JimJammer88/ContinuousControl/Report.md

 The unity environment includes tools for visualtion.
 Below is a short clip of the trained agent(after 400 episodes) in the envrionment.
 The full epidode has been posted on [YouTube](https://www.youtube.com/watch?v=OseH3sEPzuI)

 ![](Trained.gif)

+## Ideas for Future Work
+The current implementation could be improved by considering the following
+* Systematic hyper parameter optimisation
+* Using batch normalisation
+* Reducing the weight applied to noise in the actions as training progressed.
+* Introducing clipping to the actions.

+It would also be interesting to implement the distributed version of the algortihm described in [CITE]